 Reinforcers are very dependent on your dog – what do they like?
 What do they value?
 Play with you?
 Treats – what sort of treats?
 Play with another dog?
 Play with a toy?
 It can be so many things!
 We often use food as its convenient to carry and most dogs will enjoy it (depending on what it is).

-This is dependent on 2 things – is your dog in a calm, thinking state (so able to learn) and have you got the sequence right?
-If your dog is in an emotional state (staring, lunging, barking, growling, whining etc) – your dog is not ready to learn and so treats can’t increase the likelihood of behaviour occurring again.
-If the sequence for learning is not right i.e the treats appear first, then learning doesnt take place as we expect.
+If the reinforcer appears first, then learning doesnt take place as we expect.
 Often having food/a toy in your hand causes the dog to anticipate what is about to happen which can lead to behaviour showing frustration – the dog stares at you, starts to whine or huff, then jumps up at you or escalate further still into lead chewing, grabbing your clothes or shoes etc.

 Top tips